All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - No Sense of Personal Space: Minks tend to be very close to those they're friendly to.
 They call it "minkship".

-- Shock and Awe: Minks appear to be able to use an ability called Electro, that allows them to use electricity during fights.
+- Shock and Awe: All Minks are be able to use an ability called Electro, that allows them to channel elecricity in their body or their weapons.

 - Son of an Ape: They view humans as Monkey Minks with less hair.
 Unlike most examples of this trope, it's not meant to be insulting.